Vending machine: Book vending machine

 Book vending machines dispense books, which may be full-sized.
 Some libraries use book vending machines.
 GoLibrary is a book lending vending machine used by libraries in Sweden and the U.S. state of California.
 The Biblio-Mat is a random antiquarian book vending machine located at The Monkey's Paw bookstore in Toronto, Canada.

 Burger vending machine

+Burger vending machine in Novosibirsk Metro.

 In 2022 RoboBurger introduced a machine to cook and vend a fresh hamburger.